bahrmichael/aws-scheduler/README.md

 }
 ```

+SNS messages must be strings.
 First string encode the json structure and then publish it to the input topic.

 ```python
 # Python example